 Field-hunting tip

-Look in epithermal hydrothermal veins country — that is the host setting where cupropolybasite typically forms.
+Look in epithermal hydrothermal veins country, the host setting where cupropolybasite typically forms.
 If you start seeing silver, acanthite, galena in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.